pivotal/docs-tap/getting-started/set-up-services.hbs.md

 ## <a id="stk-use-cases"></a> Further use cases and reading

-There are more service use cases not covered in this getting started guide.
+There are more service use cases not covered in this Getting started guide.
 See the following:

 <table class="nice">
   <th><strong>Use Case</strong></th>